Joe L. “Joey” Cope, JD

 Lori Anne has served in ACU’s online academic programs since 2007 working in Master of Arts in Conflict Management and Resolution program as an online course developer, the practicum coordinator, and as an online course facilitator in Negotiation and Mediation, Managing Conflict in Schools, Managing Conflict in the Workplace, Communication and Conflict Theory, and Advanced Mediation courses.
 She also served as co-trainer for program’s Conflict Resolution Residency Session – a five day, practice-based negotiation and mediation training, and the 40-Hour Basic Mediation Training.

-Lori Anne served three years as a board member for the Texas Association of Mediators, five years as an officer for the Texas Mediation Trainers Roundtable, and is currently serving on the board of Come before Winter.
+Lori Anne served three years as a board member for the Texas Association of Mediators, five years as an officer for the Texas Mediation Trainers Roundtable, and is currently serving as chair of the board of Come before Winter.
 Connect with Lori Anne on LinkedIn.

-Working in higher education since 2013, Amanda previously served as a graduate admission advisor recruiting and supporting masters and doctoral students.
-She earned her Doctorate of Education in Organizational Leadership from Abilene Christian University, Master of Arts in Education from the University of Phoenix, and her Bachelor of Science from Iowa State University.
+Amanda has worked in higher education since 2013 and joined ACU Dallas in January of 2016.
+Amanda holds a Doctorate of Education in Organizational Leadership from Abilene Christian University, a Master of Arts in Education from the University of Phoenix, and a Bachelor of Science from Iowa State University.

 Lacy Castleman, MEd

-Lacy assists with the course design and curriculum update processes while also providing support and training resources for faculty and staff.
+Lacy oversees the course development and curriculum update processes while also providing support and training resources for faculty, staff, and the contracted instructional team.
 She has a passion for improving the online learning experience for both faculty and students, and she enjoys collaborating with departments throughout the college as well as working one-on-one with colleagues in order to best meet the needs of those she is serving.

 Sarah Laster, MS, MBA